brimdata/zed/docs/language/overview.md

 Generally speaking, a [flow graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) defines a directed acyclic graph (DAG) composed of data sources and operator nodes.
-The Zed syntax leverages "fat arrows", i.e., `=>`, to indicate the start of a parallel legs of the data flow.
+The Zed syntax leverages "fat arrows", i.e., `=>`, to indicate the start of a parallel leg of the data flow.

 That said, the Zed language is [declarative](https://en.wikipedia.org/wiki/Declarative_programming)